COMP30019/Workshop-9/README.md

 pixel/fragment shader stage, and use _interpolated_ world-space position/normal
 information.
-In other words, we'll still compute world space positions and normals at the vertex shader stage, but defer the actual illumination model calculation until the pixel shader shage.
+In other words, we'll still compute world space positions and normals at the vertex shader stage, but defer the actual illumination model calculation until the pixel shader stage.
 This means lighting is recomputed _per-pixel_ across the object surface.
 This technique is known as Phong _shading_.